 A paper pattern would be drawn, and then a piece of carbon paper placed in between this pattern and the underlying cloth.
 The tracing wheel was then used to roll along the lines drawn on the pattern — producing a matching string of dots onto the cloth.
 Stitching was then done along these dots, after removing the papers.

-Sometime in the 1990s, we decided to trade-in our old Singer sewing machine for a secondhand Brother, with some high expectations.
-It came in a nice glistening white…but alas it was really another animal.
+Sometime in the 1990s, we decided to trade-in our old Singer sewing machine for a secondhand Japanese-made “Brother”, with some high expectations.
+It came in a nice glistening white…but alas, after the initial elation we discovered it was really another animal.
 Nothing seemed to fall in the familiar “right places”.
-For instance the shuttle was staring at the user and kept nodding up and down, instead of facing the left.
+For instance the thread take-up lever was staring at the user and kept nodding up and down, instead of facing the left.
 And the motor-drive really drove us crazy.

-Oh how we struggled to tame the beast, instead of giving attention to the sewing jobs.
-Finally we traded-in that white elephant for……guess what…an old-fashioned leg-powered Singer !
+Oh how we struggled to tame the beast, instead of giving attention to the actual sewing Exasperated, we traded-in that white elephant for……guess what…an old-fashioned leg-powered Singer !

-Not that Brother is bad, just that it was the beginning to dawn on us that we were getting old, and finding it harder to cope with new things.
+Not that Brother is bad — it dawned on us that we were ageing too successfully, and finding it harder to cope with new things in the fast-approaching dusk of our lives.

 You may want to call it Stitch – any which way, it was an art that required huge Passion, Patience plus creative Imagination.
 Embroidery by hand ; which ladies of the old days – including many of my senior relatives – loved to indulge and excel in.